Vista Drunk Driving Attorney

 For all these reasons, you should write down everything that happened before and after you took the breathalyzer so if something gave you an artificially high result, your Vista drunk driving attorney can challenge it.
 This is particularly true if your BAC test result is just over the legal limit.

-While there are many things that can make breathalyzer results artificially high and make it possible for a Vista drunk driving attorney to challenge the results, the down side is that breathalyzer tests do not provide a stored sample for future retesting, which blood tests do.
+While there are many things that can make breathalyzer results artificially high and make it possible for a Vista drunk driving attorney to challenge this DUI evidence, the down side is that breathalyzer tests do not provide a stored sample for future retesting, which blood tests do.
 As a result, if you believe you are genuinely not under the influence, blood tests can often be beneficial because if a blood test results come back positive, your lawyer can retest the sample and may get different results than the original test.

 Blood Tests Can be Retested for Accuracy

 Blood tests are much more accurate in general than breath tests.
-That might make the results more difficult to challenge, but if you are certain you are not over the legal limit, it might make the blood test a preferable option because the sample can be retested.
+That might make the results of this DUI evidence more difficult to challenge, but if you are certain you are not over the legal limit, it might make the blood test a preferable option because the sample can be retested.
 Blood tests also take a while longer to administer in most cases, so your BAC may decrease while you wait to be tested, although if you drank a lot immediately before you drove, you could actually test higher because your body has had time to metabolize the alcohol -the premise behind the rising alcohol defense.

 - an alcohol swab was used to clean the skin before taking a sample